Greg Lopez

 Gregorio Beltran Lopez (born June 7, 1964) is an American politician who served as the U.S. representative for Colorado's 4th congressional district from 2024 to 2025.
 From 2008 to 2014, he served as the Small Business Administration's Colorado director.
 He previously served as mayor of Parker, Colorado, and ran for Governor in 2018 and 2022.
 He was the Republican nominee for the 2024 special election in Colorado's 4th congressional district to replace Ken Buck, who resigned in March 2024.
 He did not run in the general election for a full term.
 He was elected to the United States House of Representatives in June 2024.
+He is currently an independent candidate for governor of Colorado in the 2026 election.

 Early life and education

 A third-generation Mexican American, Lopez grew up in Irving, Texas, with parents and grandparents who were farm workers.
 Lopez joined the United States Air Force upon graduating from high school and used the military benefits to pay for an associate's degree in business administration from New Mexico State University Alamogordo.
 Lopez and his wife, Lisa, moved from Texas to Colorado in 1988.